Pedro (footballer, born 1997): Fiorentina

-Loan to Flamengo
+Flamengo

 On 23 January 2020, Pedro returned to Rio de Janeiro, joining Flamengo on loan for the rest of the year, for a fee of €1 million with the option to purchase.
 He made his debut on 4 February in the Campeonato Carioca, replacing Giorgian de Arrascaeta in the 65th minute away to Resende and scoring the equaliser in a 3–1 win eight minutes later.
 He helped his side to a 3–1 aggregate final win over Fluminense in July, scoring the opening goal.

 In the 2020 Campeonato Brasileiro Série A, Pedro scored his first goals on 2 September 2020 with two in a 5–3 win at Bahia.
 With 13 goals, he was 7th top scorer in the league, which his team won.
 He was unused as the team won the Supercopa do Brasil against Athletico Paranaense, but scored from the bench in a 5–2 aggregate win over Independiente del Valle in the Recopa Sudamericana.

-Flamengo

 On 9 December 2020, Pedro signed a contract with Flamengo lasting until 2025, for a fee of €15 million.
 The fee was paid in instalments, with Fluminense and Artsul also receiving.
 Towards the end of the 2021 Campeonato Carioca, he scored all of the goals in a 3–0 win at Volta Redonda on 1 May.

 On 25 January 2023, Pedro extended his contract with Flamengo until 31 December 2027.